 Keyboard and trackpad

 The keyboard is an iteration of what Acer has been using on Nitro laptops of the past few years, but again, cleaner in design.
-Gone are the red accents and illumination, in are completely black keys with what looks like amber lightning.
+Gone are the red accents and illumination, in are completely black keys with what looks like amber lighting.

 The layout is otherwise pretty standard, with the main set of properly spaced and sized 15 x 15 mm keys and a smaller NumPad Section at the right side.